 Take notice that the following hydroelectric application has been filed with the Commission and is available for public inspection.

 e.
-Name of Project: Upper Turnbull Drop Hydroelectric Project.
+Name of Project: 1910 Meyers Falls Hydroelectric Plant.

 j.
-Deadline for Filing Scoping Comments: 30 days from the issuance date of this notice; deadline for filing motions to intervene and protests, comments, terms and conditions, recommendations, and prescriptions: 60 days from the issuance of this notice.
+Deadline for filing motions to intervene and protests, comments, and terms and conditions, recommendations, and prescriptions: 60 days from the issuance date of this notice.

-All documents (original and eight copies) should be filed with: Magalie R. Salas, Secretary, Federal Energy Regulatory Commission, 888 First Street, NE., Washington, DC 20426.
+All documents (original and eight copies) should be filed with: David P. Boergers, Secretary, Federal Energy Regulatory Commission, 888 First Street, NE, Washington, DC 20426.
 Comments, protests and interventions may be filed electronically via the Internet in lieu of paper.
 See, 18 CFR 385.2001(a)(1)(iii) and the instructions on the Commission's web site under the “e-Filing” link.

 The Commission's Rules of Practice require all intervenors filing documents with the Commission to serve a copy of that document on each person on the official service list for the project.
 Further, if an intervenor files comments or documents with the Commission relating to the merits of an issue that may affect the responsibilities of a particular resource agency, they must also serve a copy of the document on that resource agency.

-Scoping comments, motions to intervene, protests, comments, terms and conditions, recommendations, and prescriptions may be filed electronically via the Internet in lieu of paper.
-The Commission strongly encourages electronic filings.
-See 18 CFR 385.2001(a)(1)(iii) and the instructions on the Commission's Web site (http://www.ferc.gov) under the “e-Filing” link.
+Motions to intervene and protests, comments, terms and conditions, recommendations, and prescriptions may be filed electronically via the Internet in lieu of paper.
+See 18 CFR 385.2001(a)(1)(iii) and the instructions on the Commission's web site (http://www.ferc.gov) under the “e-Filing” link.

 k.
 This application has been accepted for filing, and is now ready for environmental analysis.

 m.
-A copy of the application is available for review at the Commission in the Public Reference Room or may be viewed on the Commission's Web site at http://www.ferc.gov using the “eLibrary” link.
-Enter the docket number, excluding the last three digits, in the docket number field to access the document.
-For assistance, contact FERC Online Support at FERCOnlineSupport@ferc.gov or toll-free at 1-866-208-3676, or for TTY, (202) 502-8659.
+A copy of the application is on file with the Commission and is available for public inspection.
+This filing may also be viewed on the web at http://www.ferc.gov using the “RIMS” link—select “Docket #” and follow the instructions (call 202-208-2222 for assistance).
 A copy is also available for inspection and reproduction at the address in item h above.

 A notice of intent must specify the exact name, business address, and telephone number of the prospective applicant, and must include an unequivocal statement of intent to submit, if such an application may be filed, either a preliminary permit application or a development application (specify which type of application).
 A notice of intent must be served on the applicant(s) named in this public notice.

-Anyone may submit comments, a protest, or a motion to intervene in accordance with the requirements of Rules of Practice and Procedure, 18 CFR 385.210, 385.211, and 385.214.
-In determining the appropriate action to take, the Commission will consider all protests or other comments filed, but only those who file a motion to intervene in accordance with the Commission's Rules may become a party to the proceeding.
-Any comments, protests, or motions to intervene must be received on or before the specified comment date for the particular application.
+Anyone may submit comments, a protest or a motion to intervene in accordance with the requirements of Rules of Practice and Procedure, 18 CFR 385.210, 385.211, and 385.214.
+In determining the appropriate action to take, the Commission will consider all protests filed, but only those who file a motion to intervene in accordance with the Commission's Rules may become a party to the proceeding.
+Any comments, protests, or motions to intervene must be received on or before the specified deadline date for the particular application.

 BILLING CODE 6717-01-P